-Integrating HubSpot Marketing Hub to HubSpot CRM will cause you to be billed for contacts in your CRM.
+Integrating HubSpot Marketing Hub to HubSpot CRM will cause you to be billed for contacts in your CRM System.
 Additional marketing contacts are sold in increments of 5,000 from $224.72/month for Professional and increments of 10,000 from $100.00/month for Enterprise Hubs.

 Support for account-based marketing remains one of the platform’s less robust set of capabilities.
 Larger enterprises considering HubSpot should determine whether the available functionality will be able to satisfy their needs.

-Although the reporting is easy to use and strong for SMB's, advanced reporting has been noted as limited.
+Although the reporting is easy to use and strong for SMBs, advanced reporting can be limited.

 Salesforce Sales Cloud

-Considered by some to be the leader in the CRM space.
-Salesforce Sales Cloud's market position reflects its sustained strength in terms of product vision, marketing execution and revenue growth.
+Considered to be the leader in the CRM space.
+Salesforce Sales Cloud's market position reflects its sustained strength in product vision, marketing execution and revenue growth.

 Salesforce has a wide range of native functionality.
 SFA core capabilities, particularly guided selling, forecasting and PRM.
-In the past year, Salesforce has introduced unique forecasting capabilities, with forecasting by product families, product schedules and territories, as well as quarterly predictive forecasting via Sales Cloud Einstein.
+In the past year, Salesforce has introduced unique forecasting capabilities, with forecasting by product families, product schedules and territories, and quarterly predictive forecasting via Sales Cloud Einstein.